diazlp/Ikiwae/README.md

 ## Table of Contents

+## Introduction

+Ikiwae is a cutting-edge furniture ecommerce app built using TypeScript and React, ensuring robust performance and maintainability.
+Enjoy browsing and purchasing furniture hassle-free with our dummy payment feature, designed for effortless user interaction and convenience

+## Features

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.